mozilla-services/docs/source/sreg/index.rst

 Secure-Registration (Mozilla specific)
 ======================================

-.. warning:: The SReg service is used internally in the Mozilla infrastructure for security reasons and it is most likely that you will never need it outside Mozilla.
+.. warning:: The Sreg service is used internally in the Mozilla infrastructure for security reasons and it is most likely that you will never need it outside Mozilla.